TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Detailed Design - Power System.md

 By interposing this controller between both charging sources and the battery, the subsystem enforces the constraint that all current flow to and from the energy storage solution shall be regulated.
 It also aligns with conceptual-design guidance that a LiFePO₄-based system must incorporate a dedicated charge controller to meet IEEE/IEC safety practices.
 Providing integrated fault protections, this device satisfies applicable constraints.

 **DC Power Supply (AC Adapter)**: The AC-to-DC power supply serves as the primary charging option for the subsystem, enabling users to recharge the LiFePO₄ battery in situations where solar availability is limited or when fast turnaround is needed.
-By converting 120 VAC mains into a regulated 19.5 V DC output, the adapter provides an electrical input that behaves similarly to a fixed-voltage 12 V-class solar panel when connected to the PWM charge controller.
+By converting 120VAC mains into a regulated 19.5V DC output, the adapter provides an electrical input that behaves similarly to a fixed-voltage 12V-class solar panel when connected to the PWM charge controller.
 The adapter remains a power source only, the charge controller continues to regulate all charging behavior.
 This ensures full compatibility with LiFePO₄ charging requirements and maintains compliance with subsystem constraints regarding regulated current flow into the battery.

 Below is an overview of how the AC adapter meets functional and safety requirements:

-1. Provides a stable 19.5 V DC output within the acceptable PV-input voltage range of the 20 A PWM controller
+1. Provides a stable 19.5V DC output within the acceptable PV-input voltage range of the 20A PWM controller

 2. Behaves electrically like a fixed-voltage DC source, which PWM controllers are designed to accept without requiring solar-specific I–V curve characteristics

-3. Delivers up to ~200 W, remaining safely below the charge controller's input power rating
+3. Delivers up to ~200W, remaining safely below the charge controller's input power rating

 4. Chosen component is designed for pulsed, rapid-load environments (RC battery chargers), making it tolerant of PWM switching behavior